“Take two aspirin and call me in the morning.”

-Thus, not only does TCM solve acute pain symptoms, it also addresses the root cause.
+Thus, not only does TCM address acute symptoms, it also addresses the root cause.

-How does an acupuncturist or Chinese medicine doctor diagnose the root cause of headache?
+How does an acupuncturist or Chinese medicine doctor diagnose the root cause?
 One simple method is by asking the patient what type of headache they have.

-If it’s a stabbing pain type, such as the exercise example above, this is likely due to Blood stasis.
+If it’s a stabbing sensation, such as the exercise example above, this is likely due to Blood stasis.

 But if the patient feels a groggy, heavy-headed type of discomfort in the head, the root cause may be phlegm stagnation.
 And a dull, empty-type of headache may be the result of Kidney Qi deficiency.